 Media outlets worldwide (including us) have listed Northern Ireland’s natural wonder, the Giant’s Causeway, as a “tourist trap” and “overrated” time and again.

-Located near the town of Bushmills in County Antrim, the UNESCO World Heritage Site is one of the most sought-after tourist destinations in the North and attracts busloads of tourists and local sightseers, annually.
+Located near the town of Bushmills in County Antrim, the UNESCO World Heritage Site is one of the best things to do in Northern Ireland.
+It attracts busloads of tourists and local sightseers, annually.

 While entrance to the site is, in fact, free, most visitors pay £11.00 (children five and up £5.50; under five go for free) that offers access to the parking lot, an audio guide, and access to the visitor centre.
 A bus that shuttles people from the visitor centre to the actual site is also available for £1 per ride.